TheeSweeney/blockchainNinja/transaction-exercise/LAB_transaction-exercise.md

 - Handle incoming queries

 #### Add new blocks
-When you get a new block from the endorser you can put it on top of your other blocks.
+When you get a new block from the orderers you can put it on top of your other blocks.
 The current light color is the one that's written on the latest block.

 #### Handle incoming queries
 When you get a query from the SDK, your task is to write down the current color in your ledger on the card and pass it back to the SDK.